 And as much as we were singing Twitter’s praises, we had a hard time explaining, simply, what Twitter actually [...]

 My circle of Twitter pals was abuzz today over the news that two online community/social-media providers — Mzinga and Prospero Technologies — had joined forces as part of a $30 million acquisition (press release).

 (In the spirit of full disclosure, pfizer I do podcast production and consulting for Mzinga, pestilence which also sponsored my [...]

 Here are the number from messages to the @Ivoted Twitter account that I set up on Super Tuesday:

 83 reply messages and 4 direct messages to @Ivoted (I stopped tabulating after Wednesday morning)

-Inspired by Jeremiah Owyang’s efforts to gather and track messages from Twitter users’ chatter around Super Bowl ads on Sunday night, I’ve started a little experiment of my own and created an Ivoted account on Twitter.
+Inspired by Jeremiah Owyang’s efforts to gather and track messages from Twitter users’ chatter around Super Bowl ads on Sunday night, heart I’ve started a little experiment of my own and created an Ivoted account on Twitter.

 I was strolling through the trade-show floor at Fall VON last week when I happened upon one company touting the following:

 [Company X]’s standardization leadership and innovative solutions empower the quad-play development community with future proof solutions.